 Average Starting Salary & BGSU Placement Rate

-$32,916 — BGSU Chemistry graduates average starting salary according to the National Association of Colleges and Employers
+$42,403* — Chemistry graduates average starting salary according to the National Association of Colleges and Employers

 100% of Chemistry graduates report they're employed, in graduate school or starting a business within six months of graduation